 Vinh Kee is just off Arlington Boulevard a mile north of the Beltway.
 Vinh kee bright and cheerful, with tanks of fish, lobsters, and Dungeness crabs near the entryway.
-Hanging next to the pass-through that seperates the kitchen from the dinning area in each establishment are bronzed roast ducks, soy sauce chickens, sides of whole roast pig, and roast-pork filets (collectively referred to as Chinese barbecue.)
+Hanging next to the pass-through that separates the kitchen from the dining area in each establishment are bronzed roast ducks, soy sauce chickens, sides of whole roast pig, and roast-pork filets (collectively referred to as Chinese barbecue.)
 These preparation are available both as appetizers and as toppings for the bowls of soup that come with dumplings, wontons, and noodles.
 Many lunch patrons content themselves with, say, a bowl of soup with shrimp dumplings and noodles, plus a quarter of a chicken or duck or a chunk of pig or roast pork on the side- a satisfying meal that costs around $10 dollar.

 Meat and fowl are fine here, and not only in the simple barbecue versions.
 Deep-fried pork chops, roasted squab, roast chicken with ginger and scallions, and steak with special sauce are good bets.
 Underappreciated are the bubbling casseroles.
-Some are simple, like chicken or mixed vegetable served with ginger in soothing sauce.
-But go a step further, perhaps by ordering the combination of oysters and roast pig or the chinese squab, shrimp, and vermicelli.
+Some are simple, like chicken or mixed vegetables served with ginger in soothing sauce.
+But go a step further, perhaps by ordering the combination of oysters and roast pig or the Chinese squab, shrimp, and vermicelli.

-Diners looking for adventure can try the gelatinous sea cucumber (a hugh slug) with vegetables, beef with bitter melon served with a black-bean sauce, duck tongues with pickled cabbage, or stir-fried whole frog with yellow chives.
+Diners looking for adventure can try the gelatinous sea cucumber (a huge slug) with vegetables, beef with bitter melon served with a black-bean sauce, duck tongues with pickled cabbage, or stir-fried whole frog with yellow chives.

 Stir-Fried Conch Meat w/ Veggie & Macadamia Nut